GBusta/gbusta.github.iohoriseon/Homepage/README_Horiseon.md

 ## Changes to the website

 ```
--Removed multiple Div element to make the source code easier to read and replaced them with semantic elements.
+-Removed multiple Div elements to make the source code easier to read and replaced them with semantic elements.

 -Changed some of the CSS classes to effect the semantic elements directly.